Overview

 Available Systems

-Measuring systems can be installed on most axial-radial bearings of the AXRY-NGX / AXRY-NGS and AXRY-EX construction series.
+The measuring systems can be installed on most axial-radial bearings of the AXRY-NGX / AXRY-NGS and AXRY-EX construction series.

 Incremental Systems (MI)

-- Single and multi-head solutions
+- Single- and multi-head solutions

 - Miniature measuring head with external electronics